Mortise and Tenon Calculator - Joint Dimensions & Sizing Guide

 The traditional rule is that mortise width should be 1/3 of the stock thickness, and tenon thickness should match the mortise width.
 This provides optimal strength while maintaining sufficient material around the mortise to prevent splitting.

-Allow 0.010"-0.015" clearance for hardwoods and 0.015"-0.020" for softwoods in humid climates.
+Typical clearances are approximately 0.010"-0.015" for hardwoods and 0.015"-0.020" for softwoods in humid climates.
+These are general guidelines - actual movement varies significantly by species, grain orientation, and environmental conditions.
 Consider wood species movement characteristics and final environment conditions.
-Quarter-sawn lumber moves less than plain-sawn.
+Quarter-sawn lumber generally moves less than plain-sawn.

 Always cut the mortise first, then fit the tenon to match.
 Mortises are harder to adjust than tenons.
 Use the mortise as your reference and carefully pare the tenon for a perfect fit.